Skip to main content

 Trees

-By Len Huang, August 2020
+By Len Huang, August 2020.
+Rewritten by Thea Brick, July 2023

-Inductive Intuition
+Inductive Intuition Revisited

-Approaching induction proofs can fall along the following line of logic:
+Recall that induction proofs can fall along the following line of logic:

-1. Solve the base cases.
+1. Case and solve the base cases.

-2. Define the inductive hypothesis.
+3. Define the inductive hypothesis.

-3. Assume the correctness of the inductive hypothesis to show the correctness of the inductive step.
+4. Assume the correctness of the inductive hypothesis to show the correctness of the inductive step.

 We can similarly apply this line of logic to solving problems with SML functions!
 Let's take a look at a common recursive problem. treeSum takes an int tree and returns the sum of all the integers in that tree.
 By the end of this, we'll be able to implement recursive functions with the following inductive logic: